kylenovak/developer-portfolio-web-app/README.md

 # Developer Portfolio Web App
 I built a web app using Python, Flask, JavaScript, jQuery, HTML, CSS, SASS, Postgres, SQL, SQLAlchemy, Heroku, and more.

+## Purpose
 The purpose of this project was to highlight my skills and experience as a developer; it was a developer portfolio site.

+## Live
 I hosted the app on Heroku at kylejnovak.com, but i have since shutdown the app because I wanted to rebuild it with a different tech stack.

 ## Achievements